iterative/dvc.org/content/docs/command-reference/run.md

 ## Example: Using parameter dependencies

-To use specific values inside a parameters file as dependencies, create a simple YAML file named `params.yaml` (default params file name, see `dvc params` to learn more):
+To use specific values inside a parameters file as dependencies, create a YAML file named `params.yaml` (default params file name, see `dvc params` to learn more):

 ```yaml
 seed: 20180226